Lighthouse Friends Home Page

 The lighthouse was not simply utilitarian as the top of the dwelling was wrapped in a decorative high relief frieze featuring a pattern of alternating rectangles and circles.
 The frieze-cornice arrangement is repeated, though on a smaller scale and without the high relief, atop the tower.
 Genoa marble slabs were used as flooring, and the ceiling featured firewood beams.
 A cast-iron spiral stairway led to the lantern room, where a fifth-order Fresnel lens by Barbier, Benard, & Cie. was mounted atop a cast-iron pedestal.

-The light was relocated in 1938, and the Point Figuras Lighthouse was boarded up and abandoned.
+The light at Point Figuras was relocated in 1938, and Point Figuras Lighthouse was boarded up and abandoned.
 During World War II, the structure was once again occupied and used as a lookout.
 Some years after the war, the land surrounding the lighthouse was leased to the Army, who retained control of it until 1963.
 After the Army relinquished control, the lighthouse was repeatedly vandalized, and by 1978 all the doors, windows, and large sections of the interior walls and tiles were missing.
-The lens and lantern reportedly destroyed by vandals in 1969.
+The lens and lantern were reportedly destroyed by vandals in 1969.

-In 1978 the lighthouse was photographed for the Historic American Engineering Record, which contains the following colorful description of the structure and its environs.
+In 1978, the lighthouse was photographed for the Historic American Engineering Record, which contains the following colorful description of the structure and its environs.

 The dilapidated building stands surrounded by a swampy, marshy, stagnant, gray, sand shore.
 North of the lighthouse, dark green rolling hills and distant gray-blueish Central Mountain Range cliffs provide a rather surrealistic ambiance to a white painted structure built in a once malaria-infected area.
 The rectangular and proportioned neo-classic structure vibrates under a hot, deep sky and dramatically counter-balances the entangled, lush tropical vegetation.

 Knowing its once dilapidated condition, one would be surprised to see the brightly painted and restored Point Figura Lighthouse today.
 In 2002-2003, the government beautifully rehabilitated the lighthouse at a cost of $2.3 million.
 A new black and white tile marble floor was installed, the Spanish stove was restored, and a new spiral staircase was put in place to provide access to the lantern room.
 The area just south of the lighthouse still features the original well and cistern.
 The Puerto Rico National Parks Company operates a beach resort called Punta Guilarte Arroyo adjacent to the lighthouse.
-The remains of a range light formerly used to guide ships into Arroyo Harbor can be found on the beach near the lighthouse.
+The remains of a light formerly used to guide ships into Arroyo Harbor can be found on the beach near the lighthouse.

 References

-1. “Faro de Punta de las Figuras,” Kevin Murphy, Historic American Engineering Record, August, 1984.
+2. “Faro de Punta de las Figuras,” Kevin Murphy, Historic American Engineering Record, August, 1984.

 Copyright © 2001- Lighthousefriends.com